verberktstan/swark/README.md

 ## Development

-Start a repl simply by running `clj -M:repl/basic` command in your terminal.
+Start a repl simply by running `clojure -M:repl/basic` command in your terminal.
 You can connect your editor via nrepl afterwards, e.g. from emacs; `cider-connect-clj` Or create a repl from your editor, e.g. from emacs; `cider-jack-in-clj`